sparkfun/SparkFun_LoRaSerial/Documents/Readme.md

 [Atmel SAM D21G Datasheet](https://cdn.sparkfun.com/datasheets/Dev/Arduino/Boards/Atmel-42181-SAM-D21_Datasheet.pdf)

-Please see the [LoRaSerial Product Manual](http://docs.sparkfun.com/SparkFun_LoRaSerial/) for technical documentation.
+Please see the [LoRaSerial Product Manual](http://docs.sparkfun.com/SparkFun_LoRaSerial/) for all the general documentation on how to use LoRaSerial.